 - Human-size 3T GE MRI is available through Psychiatry Dept.

-NIH Shared Instrumentation Grant for a 9.4 Tesla MRI is pending.
+NIH Shared Instrumentation Grant for a 9.4 Tesla MRI will be installed November 2017.